75lb/byte-size/README.md

 { value: '1.6', unit: 'kB', long: 'kilobytes' }
 ```

-The object returned by `byteSize` defines a `toString` method therefore can be used directly in string context.
+The object returned by `byteSize` defines a `toString` method therefore can be used directly in string context (you can override the default behaviour by setting [`options.toStringFn`](https://github.com/75lb/byte-size#bytesizebytes-options--object-)).

 ```js
 > `Filesize: ${byteSize(12400)}`